django-danceschool/django-danceschool/docs/installation_development.rst

 -  Python 3.4+
 -  The ability to create a virtual environment (on Linux, install the ``python-virtualenv`` package)
--  pip - the Python package manager
+-  pip3 - the Python package manager
 -  A suitable database.
 For development and testing, SQLite is used by default, so you do not need to do anything to get started.
 For production use, it is **strongly Recommended** to use PostgreSQL server 9.4+